Poirazi-Lab/DendroTweaks/docs/source/tutorials/tutorial_quickstart.rst

 To learn more about segment groups and parameter distributions, refer to the :doc:`tutorial</tutorials/tutorial_distributions>` on distributing parameters.

-Add stimuli and run a simulation
+Adding stimuli and running a simulation
 ------------------------------------------

 We will learn how to simulate neuronal activity by applying a current stimulus